zwets/zwets.github.io/_posts/2016-10-28-architectural-decision-making.md

 Any argument which cannot (in principle) be substantiated by facts is disallowed in this phase.
-For instance, a statement "alternative C is better because it follows service-oriented principles" is tabled until "better" is quantified, and the service-oriented principles are qualified.
+For instance, a statement "alternative C is better because it follows service-oriented principles" is tabled until "better" is quantified, and "service-oriented principles" are qualified.

 This phase turns out to be both valuable and enjoyable for participants.
 It is all about engineering, and everyone is working together toward a